Graded strength of comparative illusions is explained by Bayesian inference: Statistical Modeling

 }

 The $f_{\text{max}}$ and $f_{\text{mean}}$ links represent distinct hypotheses about how the posterior influences acceptability, namely, via the single most likely interpretation (max) or via multiple likely interpretations (mean).
 A single-interpretation account could reflect a \textit{satisficing} mechanism consistent with prior reports in decision-making problems \parencite{simon1955behavioral,simon1972theories,simon1978rationality}: in searching for an optimal solution, people may stop at a good enough choice and not exhaust all options available.
 This view also aligns with evidence accumulation (or \textit{race}) models from the decision making literature \parencite{busemeyer1993decision,donkin2018response,tillman2020sequential}: multiple alternatives are activated in parallel and compete to be the first to reach some threshold, at which point the winner is selected as the decision.
 Alternatively, comprehenders could consider multiple alternatives, track their probabilities simultaneously, and aggregate across these probabilities to render a judgment.
 This hypothetical pattern would be consistent with a parallel processing models of sentence comprehension \parencite{mcclelland1989sentence, mcrae2013constraint}.
-Each link instantiates a hypothesis about how a human will judge the acceptability of a given CI sentence $s_p$ on average, subject to an unknown slope and intercept that we estimate empirically using regression.
+Each link instantiates a hypothesis about how a human will judge the acceptability of a given CI sentence $s_p$ on average.